 Align your marketing campaigns with the brand’s goals/objectives

 Rand Fishkin emphasized the key points and benefits a good marketing team can receive from a well-planned brand’s vision, mission and Big Hairy Audacious Goal (BHAG).
 Without aligning your marketing campaigns with the brand’s goals, you cannot achieve complacency within the brand’s marketing team and that won’t help in achieving the best results in the long run.
+But with alignment, maintaining brand consistency will be much easier to sustain over time.

 To get started with the alignment, you must identify the specific category your brand will be specialized on (for newly-started brands).
 Begin analyzing your market’s competition by identifying the trends of the community and your brand’s potential to get traction in the chosen industry.
 Use Google Trends, Google Keyword Tool and Ubersuggest to scrape all the list of keywords your campaigns will be targeting.